isabella232/magento-learn.en/help/free-video-library/ajax-grid-video.md

 ---
 # Ajax Grid video

-In this short video, we will cover in detail how to create simple JavaScript jQuery widget module in Magento 2 which will render a table with the data.
-Before we start, remember this video is only for learning purpose.
+This short video will cover the details of creating a simple JavaScript jQuery widget module in Magento 2.
+This widget module will render a table with the data.

 #### Who is this video for?
 * Developers

-#### To make it happen we will follow the steps below:
+#### To accomplish this, follow the steps below:
 * Create a module
 * Create Controller in order to add a new page
 * Create Layout folder and layout xml file